PlasmaControl/tokeye/README.md

 The second channel of the output will return preferential measurements of transient activity

 ## Data
-Keep signals as 1D numpy float arrays (raw time series) — no need to normalize or preprocess them.
+Keep signals as 1D numpy float arrays (raw time series).
+No need to normalize or preprocess them.
 The CLI also accepts 2D arrays (precomputed spectrograms) directly.
 The app scans a signal directory for `.npy` files (default `data/input`, configurable in the Analyze tab).

 Bringing your own data takes two lines: